algolia/query-suggestions/connector/CONFIG.md

 Accepts all available values for [`ignorePlurals`][ignore_plurals] in the API.
 This is used to treat singular and plural forms the same, "chat bot" = "chat bots" for instance.
-We'll keep only the most popular of the two; we combine their popularity scores.
+We'll keep only the most popular of the two, but we combine their popularity scores.

 [ignore_plurals]: https://www.algolia.com/doc/api-reference/api-parameters/ignorePlurals/